Typsium/typsium/src/model/element.typ

   customizable-attach(
     base,
-    t: it.oxidation,
+    t: oxidation-to-content(it.oxidation, roman:it.roman-oxidation),
-    tr: charge-to-content(it.charge, radical: it.radical),
+    tr: charge-to-content(it.charge, radical: it.radical, roman:it.roman-charge),
     br: count-to-content(it.count),
     tl: mass-number,
     bl: atomic-number,